 As a result of the equal spread of many markers over the entire genome, it is assumed that close to every gene, which influences the production of one of the transmission traits, is one of the 54,001 markers.
 This means that the marker is transmitted almost every time, together with the appropriate combination of genes.
 We do not know however, the different genes and their effect.
 In order to be able to evaluate an animal’s genomic breeding value using its markers, certain advanced tests are first necessary.

 To find out which SNPs, i.e. which markers are connected with which trait, the SNP samples first have to be compared with known (genetic) production traits of selected animals.
-Animals, with known genetic production are daughter proven bulls.
-From the comparison of the SNP sample with the genetic production of these bulls, it can be determined which SNP has how much influence on the trait, so the genomic evaluation formulas are conveyed that way.
-The more reliably proven bulls you have available for this formula, the better you can allocate the SNP to a trait and indicate the extent of the influence.
-Proven bulls that are included in this analysis are the so-called “training sample“.
+Animals, with known genetic production are daughter proven bulls as well as typed cows having production data.
+From the comparison of the SNP sample with the genetic production of these animals, it can be determined which SNP has how much influence on the trait, so the genomic evaluation formulas are conveyed that way.
+The more reliably proven reference sample animals you have available for this formula, the better you can allocate the SNP to a trait and indicate the extent of the influence.
+Proven bulls and typed cows including their production data that are included in this analysis are the so-called “training sample“.
+The conversion from the pure bull reference sample to a mixed reference sample of bulls and cows will be done with the proof run in April 2019.
 The genomic evaluation formulas conveyed from the training sample are then used for the calculation of the genomic breeding values of other (usually younger) animals without their own reliable conventional breeding value information.

-The reliability of genomic breeding values mainly depends on the extent and structure of the training sample as well as the reliability of the daughters’ breeding values in the training sample bulls.
+The reliability of genomic breeding values mainly depends on the extent and structure of the training sample.
 The complexity and the reliability of the conventional breeding vales for all – as well as for all functional traits – are No 1 in the world.
 The size and structure of the German training sample is also unique worldwide because of the exchange of information with three European partners from France, Scandinavia and The Netherlands.
 None of the other training samples worldwide is so well-structured, i.e. represents the entire, latest Holstein genetics from Europe and North America.
-The genomic formulas can only convey reliably the breeding values of younger cows when their genetics (SNP sample) are well-represented via preferably many related animals (sire, dam’s sire, paternal half brothers and sisters...) in the training sample.
+The genomic formulas can only convey reliably the breeding values of younger cows when their genetics (SNP sample) are well-represented via preferably many related animals in the training sample.
 So the training sample has to be continuously expanded and updated alongside the population development.
+This will be ensured with the introduction of the mixed reference sample as actual genetics of the current population are realistically reflected through female animals.

 The reliability of breeding values for younger animals based solely on genomic data (SNP typing) is shown by the figure in the middle column.
 The reliability shown is the actual reliability; i.e. it has already been corrected for the overestimation observed in all genomic evaluation methods.